Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-08.md

 ### What is aspect ratio?

-The aspect ratio of an element describes the proportional relationship between its width and its height.
+The aspect ratio of an element describes the proportional relationship between its width and height.
 Two common video aspect ratios are 4:3 (the universal video format of the 20th century), and 16:9 (universal for HD television and European digital television, and for YouTube videos).

 Use a container element, like <div>, and add the iframe inside of it: